Skip to content Skip to sidebar Skip to footer

 Attendance

-If you are unable to attend your regular group we ask that you notify staff before 10.30 on the day.
+The Social Support Group runs on a Thursday.
+If you regularly participate and are unable to attend a group, we ask that you notify staff before 10.30 on the day.

 Fees